Quickstart

 name of you model file and run the following command:

-$ cd test-project
+cd test-project

-$ altwalker online tests -m models/model-name.json "random(edge_coverage(100))"
+altwalker online tests -m models/model-name.json "random(edge_coverage(100))"

-$ cd test-project
+cd test-project

-$ altwalker online -x c# tests -m models/model-name.json "random(edge_coverage(100))"
+altwalker online -l dotnet tests -m models/model-name.json "random(edge_coverage(100))"

-The above command runs the tests found within the tests
+The above command runs the tests found within the tests/

-based on the model defined in default.json
+model defined in models/model-name.json

 stop condition.

-Check your models
+Check your models#

 You can use the check

 command to check your models for issues.
+This command

-$ altwalker check -m models/model-name.json "random(never)"
+altwalker check -m models/model-name.json "random(never)"

-Verify your code
+Verify your code#

 You can use the verify

-command to check your code against the models for issues.
+command to check your code against the models for

-$ altwalker verify tests -l python -m models/model-name.json
+altwalker verify tests -l python -m models/model-name.json

-$ altwalker verify tests -l dotnet -m models/model-name.json
+altwalker verify tests -l dotnet -m models/model-name.json

-Further Reading/Useful Links
+Further Reading/Useful Links#

 Depending on how new you are to AltWalker you can:

-Read about how to design your models on the Modeling section
+Read about how to design your models on the Modeling section.

-Read about how to structure your tests on the Tests Structure section
+Read about how to structure your tests on the Tests Structure section.

-Checkout the Examples
+Checkout the Examples.

-Dig deeper into the Command Line Interface
+Dig deeper into the Command Line Interface.